JonathanWThom/go_fetch/README.md

 # Go Fetch

 Send a url, and receive the time it took to fetch it back.
-For example:

 ## Implementation

 `git clone && cd go_fetch`

 `go run`

 Visit: `http://localhost:8000/speed/www.google.com`